sdattri/MIDAS_Spec_V1/README.md

 * HistoricalData: Use GET to retrieve historic rate information.
 * HistoricalList: Use GET to retrieve the list of rates (RINs) available from HistoricalData.

 The following are instructions for registering a MIDAS account and a description of the basic functions that can be used to upload and download MIDAS data.
-Here, we provide some examples in the Python programming language.
+The examples use the Python programming language.
 Links to GitHub repositories with examples in Python and other programming languages are in [Example Code](#example-code) below.

 ## Register